kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 ..
 CHECK THIS STILL

-This estimate is however a reasonable guess for the prediction interval when you only know the model's :math:`S_E` and don't have access to a computer to calculate the proper prediction interval, shown next.
+This estimate is however a reasonable guess for the prediction interval when you only know the model's :math:`S_E` and don't have access to a calculator or computer to calculate the proper prediction interval, shown next.

 A better attempt to construct prediction intervals for the least squares model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^